Asian Studies (research) (MA)

 You are expected to spend the third semester of the programme doing research, either in the Netherlands or abroad.
 Blended and virtual research-based options are also available.

 After you have finished your research project, you work on your MA Thesis.
-The process of writing is supported by a “Thesis Seminar” which is offered bi-weekly.
-During this seminar, you discuss relevant issues with your peers and present your research and writings to them and to the convenor of the seminar.
+During the process of writing, you will meet regularly with your supervisor and receive feedback.
 Once you have finished your thesis and have received a passing grade, you will defend your thesis publicly.
+During the last semester you can also attend a bi-weekly seminar during which you will be offered information on post-graduate opportunities.

 Jonathan Silk